flowdock/api-docs/docs/Flows.md

 * `open`: Boolean value (true or false).
 Clients implementing tabs should display tabs for all the `open` flows, and list non-open flows elsewhere.
 * `require_invitation`: Boolean value (true or false).
 Tells if the flow is invitation only or can be joined with a url.
 * `join_url`: URL where new users can join the flow if `require_invitation` is false.
 Only present if `require_invitation` is false.
+* `access_mode`: How users see and access the flow.
+Possible values are:
+    - `invitation`: Only by getting invitation to flow.
+    - `link`: Using invitation link.
+    - `organization`: Everyone in organization can join the flow.
+* `joined_to_flow`: Boolean value (true or false).
+Tells if user has joined to flow

 ## Get a Flow
 ```